 The Fair Work Ombudsman also commenced court action against six companies allegedly involved in the most serious breaches, including the operator of three PappaRich outlets in Sydney, a former Chatime franchisee in Sydney, a company and two of its directors operating two The Sushi 79 stores in Brisbane, and the Chatime Australia franchisor Infinite Plus.

 In August, the Federal Circuit Court ordered total penalties of $125,700 in the The Sushi 79 action.
 In November 2019, the FWO also secured $307,802 in penalties in the Papparich action.

-Every week, we are helping many small businesses around Australia with their payroll calculations.
+Every week, we are helping many small businesses around Australia move away from manual payroll systems and with their payroll wage calculations.
 If you need some help, or are not sure whether you are compliant, reach out for a confidential chat.